 Yes, individuals who have been diagnosed with Orthostatic Hypotension can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a Preferred rate.
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 The problem is…